The True Cost of a Traditional Home Warranty

 2. Individual Appliance Extended Warranties

-Third-party extended warranties typically cost $30–$50/month ($360–$600/year) per appliance, plus a $50–$150 service fee per claim.
-Providers like Liberty Home Guard offer appliance-only plans starting around $499.99/year for a bundle of covered items.
+Third-party extended warranties typically cost $150 to $800 as a one-time purchase per appliance, or roughly $30 to $50/month if financed, plus a $50 to $150 service fee per claim.
+Providers like Liberty Home Guard offer appliance-only bundles starting around $499.99/year for a set of covered items.

-This is distinct from a home warranty vs extended warranty setup — extended warranties protect a single item, while home warranties cover multiple systems under one plan.
+This is distinct from a home warranty vs extended warranty setup: extended warranties protect a single item, while home warranties cover multiple systems under one plan.

 3. Rely on Manufacturer Warranties